Written by GRC Practice Director, Alex Hollis

 80% of organizations report high or moderate degrees of data silos (D&B)

 It’s a common issue that occurs within different areas of your business, where departments or teams start to operate in isolation and fail to communicate effectively.
-Ultimately productivity suffers as you lose organizational flow, so activities or data are duplicated, your processes can’t run smoothly, and your staff become frustrated and demoralized
+Ultimately productivity suffers as you lose organizational flow, so activities or data are duplicated, your processes can’t run smoothly, and your staff become frustrated and demoralized.
+Integrated risk management can prevent this result.

 Time to break down the barriers?

-If you read any article about business silos, the conclusion is usually to break down the barriers and implement a centralized system.
+If you read any article about business silos, the conclusion is usually to break down the barriers and implement a centralized governance risk and compliance and integrated risk management software.
 But this is an extreme view that in reality just doesn’t work.

 Silos exist because business functions operate differently – and often for good reason.
 Silos occur naturally over time because each business function has different goals, priorities, responsibilities, and systems.
 It means they’re running different processes, gathering different data, reporting in different ways and drawing conclusions based on their functional purpose.
 Therefore, the last thing you want to do is break down the barriers.